List of Egyptian submissions for the Academy Award for Best International Feature Film: Submissions

+Below is a list of the films that have been submitted by Egypt for review by the academy for the award by year.

+Controversies

 The Egyptian Academy has been known in recent years for choosing topical films that are controversial at home.
 Coptic Christians launched an unsuccessful court case against 2004 submission I Love Cinema while dozens of Egyptian parliamentarians and a number of Muslim clerics similarly tried to ban The Yacoubian Building for depicting its depictions of Islamic fundamentalism and particularly homosexuality.
 2002's Secret of the Young Girl a drama about teenage pregnancy, and 2003's Sleepless Nights, an examination of sex, divorce and relationships inside and outside of marriage also courted controversy among conservatives in Egypt.

-In 2022, Egypt's Oscar Selection Committee announced a shortlist of five films: The Crime by Sherif Arafa, Full Moon by Hadi El Bagoury, Kira & El Gin by Marwan Hamed, 2 Talaat Harb by Magdy Ahmed Ali and Villa 19-B by Ahmad Abdalla., although Ahmed Ali withdrew his film prior to the vote.
+In 2022, Egypt's Oscar Selection Committee announced a shortlist of five films: The Crime by Sherif Arafa, Full Moon by Hadi El Bagoury, Kira & El Gin by Marwan Hamed, 2 Talaat Harb by Magdy Ahmed Ali and Villa 19-B by Ahmad Abdalla. although Ahmed Ali withdrew his film prior to the vote.
 On 29 September, it was announced that a majority of the selection committee voted not to enter any of the shortlisted films.